tbc

 Interview with Dr Julia Gonnella

 Baghdad: Eye’s Delight, on view at the Museum of Islamic Art (MIA) until 25 February, celebrates the city’s history and ongoing legacy.
-MIA's director, Dr Julia Gonnella, walks us through the unique significance the city holds in the Arab world and beyond.
+MIA's former director, Dr Julia Gonnella, walks us through the unique significance the city holds in the Arab world and beyond.

 Share with a friend